 Coke Freestyle at Universal Orlando

-The Coke Freestyle program, like the classic souvenir soda cup program described above, is quite simple on the outset.
-But again, once we start digging into the details, it gets a little sticky.
-So let’s talk about exactly what Coke Freestyle is, how Universal’s refill program works, and how it compares to the classic souvenir cup program.
+The Coke Freestyle program, like the classic souvenir soda cup program described above, is quite simple at the outset – but, again, once we start digging into the details, it gets a little sticky.
+So let’s talk about what, exactly, Coke Freestyle is, how Universal’s refill program works, and how it compares to the classic souvenir cup program.

 The machines are a breeze to use: put your cup in place, push back if you want ice, then make your drink selections using the touchscreen and work your magic devising the perfect drink combination.
 Here’s a short video:

 The Coke Freestyle refill program features different pricing points.
-If you want to purchase 1, it will cost you $12.99 plus tax.
-If you purchase 2, it will cost you 11.99 each, plus tax.
-Finally, if you want to purchase 3-6, it will cost you $9.99 each, plus tax.
+If you want to purchase one, it will cost you $16.99, plus tax.
+If you purchase two, it will cost you $15.99 each, plus tax.
+Finally, if you want to purchase three to six, it will cost you $13.99 each, plus tax.
 All of the cups must be purchased at once to receive the discount.
-No matter how many cups you choose to purchase, the cup(s) entitles you to unlimited free refills at any Coke Freestyle station at either theme park for the day.
-If you already have a cup, extra days are $5.99 plus tax.
+No matter how many cups you choose to purchase, the cup(s) entitles you to unlimited free refills at any Coke Freestyle station at any of the three parks for the day.
+If you already have a cup, extra days are $8.99, plus tax.

 We’re sure you’re wondering exactly what you can dispense from one of these Coke Freestyle machines.
 Well, believe it or not, there are simply too many options to list here, but you can learn about it all on the Coke Freestyle website.